Inferis/Inferis.github.io/content/posts/2015-11-01-no-sfo-to-fra-for-you.md

 Back to Saturday: checking in my baggage at the United desks was a breeze.
 Even though my luggage seemed to be twice as heavy as it was coming in (thanks to Amazon Prime, I guess), there was no problem at all and before I knew it I was waiting for a security check.

 Again, that was not a problem.
 There was a small wait, and I had no problems at all passing security even though I was carrying a fair number of laptops and Apple devices.
-The epic near walkthrough last year after my interviews at Apple (resulting in a 2+ hour wait in the terminal) was not repeated, unfortunately.
+The epic near "walkthrough" last year after my interviews at Apple (resulting in a 2+ hour wait in the terminal) was not repeated, unfortunately.

 Boarding was no problem either (don't you love being in Boarding Group 1), but then the wait started.
 We were going past our scheduled take-off time.
 Now to be fair, I think I have never seen an airplane take off on the actual scheduled time (even the German one last month), so wasn't really worried.
 I had put on [Ready Player One](http://www.audible.com/pd/Sci-Fi-Fantasy/Ready-Player-One-Audiobook/B005FRGT44) (excellently read by Wil Wheaton) and started to relax for the flight, when a communication from the captain broke: